informatica-unica/lip/setup-git/README.md

 git commit
 ```

-to record the changes to a local commit, then run:
+to record the changes you made to a local commit, then run:

 ```bash
 git push